svdC1/kotobase/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Type: Bug Report
+name: Bug Report
-Title: ""
+about: Report a bug in Kotobase to help us improve
+title: [BUG]
+labels: bug
 ---

 ## Description